 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.1 Good practice The pharmacy team regularly record and learn from near misses and this improves patient safety by reducing the risk of similar incidents occurring in the future.
-1.2 Good practice The pharmacy team regularly monitor the safety and quality of pharmacy services well.
-1.8 Good practice The pharmacy team have robust safeguarding procedures in place and can demonstrate having used these for the benefit of their patients.
-2. Staff Standards met N/A N/A N/A 3.
-Premises Standards met N/A N/A N/A 4.
+Governance Standards met N/A N/A N/A 2.
+Staff Standards met 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive protected time to complete it.
+3. Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance Standards met

 The pharmacy has written procedures to help make sure the team works safely.
-Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
+Pharmacy team members record and review some mistakes that happen and use this to learn from their mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
-The pharmacy asks its customers and staff for their views and uses this to help improve services.
-It manages and protect people's confidential information well and it tells people how their private information will be used.
-The pharmacy has appropriate insurance to protect people when things do go wrong.
+The pharmacy asks its customers and staff for their views and uses this to improve services.
+It manages and protect people's confidential information and it tells people how their private information will be used.
+The pharmacy generally maintains all the records that it must keep by law.
+However, some details were missing from its specials records.
+This means the pharmacy may not have a complete audit trail or be able to show exactly what has happened if any problems arise.

 Processes were in place for identifying and managing risks.
 Near misses are recorded and reviewed when they occurred and the pharmacy manager would discuss the incident with the members of the dispensary team.
-These were then reviewed monthly and a briefing was discussed with all members of staff.
+But the 'Safer Care Briefing' process designed to review errors monthly had not been completed for some months due to a lack of pharmacy management and a consistent pharmacist.
+The pharmacy manager had been in post two weeks and reported that this process was to be implemented in the future so that errors can be reviewed consistently.
 Examples of near miss error logs were seen from previous months displayed in the dispensary.
-Due to a previous errors, amitriptyline and amlodipine had been separated on the dispensary shelf.
+Due to previous errors, different pack sizes of co-codamol 30mg/500mg tablets had been highlighted on the dispensary shelving.